minime-rust/far-powerhouse/FAR Damage Reflection/README.md

 ## Changelog

+### 1.1.5 - 2025-09-25
+*   **Refined rocket detection:** Refined the way rocket fire is detected.
+Should now reliably detect rockets shot at another player's base.

 ### 1.1.4 - 2025-09-22
 *   **Hand-Off to FAR Logger:** Added a method to (optionally) hand-off Discord notifications to FAR Logger's message queue